Health Library

 • Food, lodging, fuel, etc.

-• This is a good option for those that don’t qualify for NLDAC assistance
+• Option for those that don’t qualify for NLDAC assistance

-• Anyone interested, will be connected with a COTA representative for assistance
+• If interested, you will be connected with a COTA representative for assistance

 If you have questions, email txlivingdonor@cchmc.org.